siserin/blind9/doc/arm/configuration.rst

    to algorithm, currently only the strings "``hmac-md5``", "``hmac-sha1``", "``hmac-sha224``", "``hmac-sha256``",
    "``hmac-sha384``" and "``hmac-sha512``" have any meaning.
-The secret is a Base64 encoded string as specified in RFC 3548.
+The secret is a Base64 encoded string as specified in :rfc:`3548`.

    The ``server`` statement associates a key defined using the ``key`` statement with a server.
 The keyword ``server`` is followed by a host